SolarNetwork/solarnode-os-packages/pi-mobile-shield-quectel/debian/README.md

 │   └── 10-sn-mobile-shield-network-restart
 ├── options -> /usr/share/solarnode/example/mobile-shield-ppp-options
 └── peers
-    └── provider
+    └── sn-provider
 ```

 ## APN configuration

 The APN of the mobile network must be configured in the `/etc/ppp/chatscripts/apn` file, which is
 a symlink to the APN configuration you want to use.
 This defaults to
 `/usr/share/solarnode/example/mobile-shield-chat-apn`, which uses the APN value `vodafone`.

 To customize, create a `/etc/ppp/chatscripts/apn.mycarrier` file with the necessary settings, e.g.